hms-dbmi-cellenics/inframock/README.md

 The following environment variables are exposed for InfraMock:

+`BIOMAGE_DATA_PATH`: where to get the experiment data to populate inframock's S3 and DynamoDB.
+If this is not set, it will default to `./data`.

-`POPULATE_MOCK`: whether localstack should be filled with a mocked PBMC data set.
+`POPULATE_MOCK`: whether localstack should be filled with the data sets found in `BIOMAGE_DATA_PATH`.
 For this to work, `CLUSTER_ENV` must be set to `development`, which is the default behavior.

-`MOCK_EXPERIMENT_DATA_PATH`: where to get the mocked data for upload to the local S3 from.
-If this is not set, it will default to `./data`.

 `AWS_DEFAULT_REGION`: the default mocked region for your infrastructure to be deployed under.
 If it's not set, it defaults to `eu-west-1`.